Weaving and wearing a cowl of thin skin,

 An ether-fed pigment of portraiture prized,

-sun-shafted scene shifts, a look realised.
+sun-shafted scene shifts, a look realized.

 A profile once bloomed and solidified her,